 All other critiques are just variations on the same theme.
 Only difference is how many implicit logical leaps they are from the core assumption that CSR “must equal” CHF.

 In my article I clearly explained that there is a difference between conductive heat flux within a medium and the emergent electromagnetic radiation out of the medium, but it’s been lost on deaf ears for some people.
-I don’t why (their denial), but I feel the need to shame them a little.
+I don’t know why (their denial), but I feel the need to shame them a little.

 Let’s see what wikipedia says about a black body: